automatearmy/gamgui/VIRTUAL_SESSION_CHANGES.md

 ## Limitations

-1. **Limited Command Set**: While improved, the virtual terminal still supports only a subset of bash commands
+1. **Limited Command Set**: The virtual terminal supports only a subset of bash commands
-2. **No Actual GAM Execution**: GAM commands are simulated, not actually executed in a GAM environment
+2. **Real GAM Execution**: GAM commands are now executed in the actual GAM environment
 3. **Basic File System**: The virtual file system provides basic functionality but lacks many features of a real file system

 ## Future Improvements